AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **Vulnerability, Risk, Threat**
-Vulnerability is a weakness in a system that can be exploited Risk is what you stand to lose: the level of impact on the assets.
+Vulnerability is a weakness in a system that can be exploited Risk is what you stand to lose: the level of impact and its likelihood

 ## Encountered Interview Questions
 Interview questions I've encountered